The Horror at Martin's Beach

 "The Horror at Martin's Beach" is a short story by American writers H. P. Lovecraft and Sonia H. Greene.
-It was written in June 1922 and first published (as "The Invisible Monster") in November 1923 in Weird Tales (Vol. 2, No. 4, 75–76, 83).
+It was written in June 1922 and first published (as "The Invisible Monster") in November 1923 in Weird Tales (Vol. 2, No. 4, pages 75–76, 83).

 Plot

 Sailors kill a 50-foot creature at sea after a lengthy battle.
 The creature bears strange anatomical irregularities such as a single large eye and rudimentary forelegs and six-toed feet in place of pectoral fins.
 After inspection by marine biologists, it is revealed to be just a juvenile.
 The captain who captured the creature tours the coast and profits from the corpse of the deceased creature.
+Some months later, the vessel with the creature breaks free from its moorings in a storm and disappears.

-As the captain attempts to finish his business at Martin's Beach, a group of swimmers are attacked.
+A few weeks later, as the captain attempts to finish his business at Martin's Beach, two lifeguards and other on the beach attempt to rescue something at sea, but are pulled in.
 The captain and others attempt to rescue the victims but it is too late.
-The rescuers and the captain are hypnotized and pulled into the water by the creature's apparently vengeful mother, to the horror of an onlooking crowd.
+The rescuers and the captain are seemingly hypnotized and pulled into the water by the creature's apparently vengeful mother, to the horror of an onlooking crowd.

-References in other media
+Reprints

 The story has been included in at least four collections of Lovecraft's works: